fostiropoulos/CYK/README.md

 productions.
 2. Replace any rule that has three or more nonterminals with the equivalent rules of size two.
-3. Replace every rule S with S’.
-Add a new rule S?S’
+3. Replace every rule S with Sï¿½.
+Add a new rule S?Sï¿½
 4. Remove all epsilon transitions by iterating their equivalent form.
 For each production that includes a terminal that is equal to epsilon, add another rule equal to the initial rule excluding the terminal that is equal to epsilon.